NBS5000/weather/README.md

   * *Numerous commits to track changes in code*
   * *Code added to public repository and Github Pages for public viewing*
 * Functionality
-  * *Feedback to the user as to how well they've done, with a Star Wars twist*
+  * *Feedback to the user if no city entered*
-  * *Hall of Fame to track the best scores, which can be cleared if desired*
+  * *Ability to use current location, rather than entering a city*

 **RESULT**

 The end code is stored on Github, and publicly available and viewable.
-This result meets all requirements of the User Story and acceptance criteria:
+This result meets and exceeds all requirements of the User Story and acceptance criteria:

-* GIVEN a weather dashboard with form inputs
+* ~~GIVEN a weather dashboard with form inputs~~
-* WHEN I search for a city
+* ~~WHEN I search for a city~~
-* THEN I am presented with current and future conditions for that city and that city is added to the search history
+* ~~THEN I am presented with current and future conditions for that city and that city is added to the search history~~
-* WHEN I view current weather conditions for that city
+* ~~WHEN I view current weather conditions for that city~~
-* THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+* ~~THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index~~
-* WHEN I view the UV index
+* ~~WHEN I view the UV index~~
-* THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
+* ~~THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe~~
-* WHEN I view future weather conditions for that city
+* ~~WHEN I view future weather conditions for that city~~
-* THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+* ~~THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity~~
-* WHEN I click on a city in the search history
+* ~~WHEN I click on a city in the search history~~
-* THEN I am again presented with current and future conditions for that city
+* ~~THEN I am again presented with current and future conditions for that city~~

 ## <span style="color:green"> The Outcome</span>